Virginia · South

 Tick risk in Giles County, Virginia

-Giles County covers 5 towns and carries the 10th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 94 cases per 100,000 people a year (55th of 1378 counties in the South).
+Giles County covers 7 towns.
+Its CDC Lyme rate of 94 cases per 100,000 people a year ranks in the top 10% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Giles County